 Whether you’ve stepped foot in a weight room or not, chances are if you’re into health and fitness in any capacity, you’ve heard a thing or two about creatine.

-It’s a staple supplement for most athletes and bodybuilders, and if you’re looking for serious muscle growth and enhanced work capacity, it should probably be for you, too.
+It’s a staple supplement for most athletes and bodybuilders, and if you’re looking for serious muscle building, increased muscle strength, and enhanced work capacity, it should probably be for you, too.

-But when you’re trying to shed fat, lose weight, or achieve any other benefit associated with regular fasting, some supplements can tread into risky territory.
+But when you’re trying to achieve weight loss, shed fat, or achieve any other benefit associated with intermittent fasting, some supplements can tread into risky territory.
 While most are safe to take during a fast, certain supplements can stop autophagy and therefore break your fast.
 Is creatine one?

-We’re breaking down what you need to know about creatine and if knocking back your creatine supplement during a fast is a good or bad idea.
+We’re breaking down what you need to know about creatine and if knocking back your creatine supplement during a fasting routine is a good or bad idea.

 What Is Creatine And What Does It Do?